clj-commons/citrus/README.md

 ### Controllers

-Controller is a multimethod which executes actions against application state.
+Controller is a multimethod which executes actions against application state (the value inside the atom created with the reconciler).
 A controller usually have at least an initial state and `:init` method.

 ```clojure
 (def initial-state 0)